I. The Misframed Argument

 These are claims of global access.

-In other words, they are geometrical claims.
+They are geometrical claims.

 A being embedded within three-dimensional space and a flowing time cannot be omniscient.
 It would always be local, always late, always partial.
 It would learn.
 It would observe.
 It would wait.
 A being embedded in time cannot know the future without contradiction.
 A being embedded in space cannot be everywhere without redundancy.